jaylenwang7/jaylenwang7.github.io/_pages/about.md

 Prior to my PhD, I graduated from Harvard University (Class of 2022), where I studied Electrical Engineering and Computer Science.

+The best way to contact me is through email: `jaylenw [at] andrew.cmu.edu`

 Research interests
 ======
 * Computer architecture